A Complete Listing of School Policies will be provided at Orientation in the Student Handbook and can also be found on the Student Central Portal.

 Credit Transfer & State Licensing

-- Courses may transfer to SAMA if you have received grades of C or better.
+- Courses may transfer to NMS if you have received grades of C or better.

 - All courses you submit for transfer must be completed within the past five years.

 - All courses submitted for transfer must be applied for and posted to your academic record prior to your enrollment.